-Take a break in Angel Fire, a four season resort with skiing, golfing, shopping and restaurants.
+Take a break in Angel Fire, another four season resort town with skiing, golf, shopping and restaurants.

 Visit the Vietnam Veterans Memorial, built by Dr. Victor Westphall and family in memory of the death of his son and others in Vietnam.

-The old gold mining town of Elizabethtown is on the way.
+The old gold mining town of Elizabethtown is on the way back around, too.
 Established in 1870 after gold was found, this was the first incorporated town in New Mexico, with at least seven saloons and three dance halls.